petartotev/PT_Demo_RabbitMQ/README.md

 # Initial Setup

-1. Run the image in a Docker Container (on port 5672) locally:
+1. Run the Image in a Docker Container (on port 5672) locally:
 **docker run -d -it --rm --name rabbitmqcontainer -p 5672:5672 -p 15672:15672 rabbitmq:3.11-management**

 2. Open the Terminal of the **rabbitmqcontainer** in Docker Desktop and enter the following commands **: